Whitespell/slate/source/index.md

 ]
 ```

-This endpoint requests the content for the newsfeed, not user specific.
+This endpoint requests the content for the newsfeed, can be user specific (?userId=USER_ID).

 ### HTTP Request